-In order to judge on a fair and objective ground, the Independent Committee should receive the information from the Large-Scale Acquirer and (if the Independent Committee requests the Company's board of directors to provide information as set out above) the Company's board of directors.
-After that, the Independent Committee should conduct its consideration of the Large-Scale Acquisition terms, collection of information on the materials such as the management plans and business plans of the Large-Scale Acquirer and the Company's board of directors and comparison thereof, and consideration of any alternative plan presented by the Company's board of directors, and the like for a period of time that does not, as a general rule, exceed sixty days (provided, however, that in the case described below at 2.2(d)(iii) or the like, the Independent Committee may extend this period (the "Independent Committee Consideration Period")) after the date upon which the Independent Committee receives the information
+In order to judge on a fair and objective ground, the Independent Committee should receive the information from the Large-Scale Acquirer and (if the Independent Committee requests the Board of Directors to provide information as set out in (i) above) the Board of Directors.
+After that, the Independent Committee should conduct its consideration of the Large-Scale Acquisition terms, collection of information on the materials such as the management plans and business plans of the Large-Scale Acquirer and the Board of Directors and comparison thereof, and consideration of any alternative plan presented by the Board of Directors, and the like for a period of time that does not, as a general rule, exceed sixty days (provided, however, that in the case described below at 2.2(d)(iii) or the like, the Independent Committee may extend this period (the "Independent Committee Consideration Period")) after the date upon which the Independent Committee receives the information.